kaspar030/RIOT/examples/suit_update/README.md

 Digest validation is done once all the firmware is written to flash.
 From there the bootloader takes over, verifying the slot riotboot_hdr and boots from the newest image.

+#### Key Generation

+To sign the manifest and for the device to verify the manifest a pair of keys must be generated.
+Note that this is done automatically when building an updatable RIOT image with `riotboot` or `suit/publish` make targets.

+This is simply done using the `suit/genkey` make target:

+    $ BOARD=samr21-xpro make -C examples/suit_update suit/genkey

+You will get this message in the terminal:

+    Generated public key: 'a0fc7fe714d0c81edccc50c9e3d9e6f9c72cc68c28990f235ede38e4553b4724'

 ### Network